devshahrukhanwar/shahrukh-anwar/README.md

 - 🏆 10+ Projects Completed | 9+ Worldwide Clients
 - 💡 Focus: Transforming ideas into beautifully crafted products
 - 🌍 Based in India (GMT+5:30)

 ---

+## 🖥️ Backend API

+This repository is frontend-only.
+For backend features (blog posts, contact form, notifications, etc.), please use the companion API repository:

+> **Note:** For full functionality, clone and run the backend API from [api-shahrukh-anwar](https://github.com/devshahrukhanwar/api-shahrukh-anwar) as well.

+---